 Abbott and Mead dismissed the first verdict for $40 million as a fluke.
 They cannot do that anymore.
 Why Abbott let this case go to trial is hard to fathom.

-Abbott lost about $8 billion in value after the verdict in after hours trading.
-What had to freak out investors is that jury did not just find Abbott negligent.
+Abbott lost about $8 billion in value after the verdict in after-hours trading.
+What freaked out investors was that the jury did not just find Abbott negligent.
 It awarded $400 million in damages.
 That can only mean the jurors were disgusted by what Abbott did.

 That is the canary in the coal mine of where this litigation is going.
 If Mead and Abbott have any sense, they will try to settle as many NEC baby formula lawsuits as they possibly can.